DUNE/lbne-build/doc/wp.md

 The heart of the problem, this inverted-dependency between the CMake build and `UPS` configuration, was pointed out to the `art` development team in April 2013, and in subsequent meetings both informal and official.
-No acknowledge of this as an actual problem has ever been made, nor have they supported LBNE in trying to address it.
-It should also be noted that LBNE's criticisms are not unique, with other potential users of `art` (including the CAPTAIN and SuperNEMO experiments) having rejected it due to the complexity of the installation proceedure despite its apparently small source footprint.
+They did not acknowledge there was an actual problem, nor have they supported LBNE in trying to address it.
+Instead, they suggested LBNE develop a solution and propose it and it would be considered for adoption.

+It should also be noted that LBNE's criticisms are not unique.
+Other potential adopters of `art` (including the CAPTAIN and SuperNEMO experiments) have rejected it due to the complexity of the installation proceedure despite its apparently small source footprint (more on this below).
 Given this lack of support and that LBNE must continue to rely on `LArSoft` and `art` in the near term, LBNE has embarked on solving the problem without upstream Fermilab support.

-The strategy is in two parts: The first part is to replace the `UPS`-entangled CMake files with ones written to use pure-CMake functionality and thus increase the portability of 'LArSoft/art'.
+The strategy of the solution is in two parts: The first part is to replace the `UPS`-entangled CMake files with ones written to use pure-CMake functionality and thus increase the portability of 'LArSoft/art'.
 The second part is to remove the configuration management logic and data that resided in the UPS-entanglement and move it into a higher-level layer in the form of a Worch configuration.
-This strategy has already been proven to work in an initial conversion of the `art` packages.
-The rest of this document describes more about the current status of this effort, a plan for carrying forward this strategy and a rough time-line.
+This strategy has already been proven to work in an initial conversion of the `art` packages and subsequent application to `LArSoft` packages.
+The rest of this document
+describes more about the current status of this effort, a plan for carrying forward this strategy and a rough time-line.